8 Momentum equation

 \[ \begin{align} \md{\left(\rho i\right)} &= \sum_{i, j = 1}^3\tau_{i, j}\frac{\partial v_j}{\partial x_i} - \sum_{i = 1}^3p\frac{\partial v_i}{\partial x_i} = -p\nabla\cdot\mathbf{v} + \sum_{i, j = 1}^3\tau_{i, j}\frac{\partial v_j}{\partial x_i} \equiv -p\nabla\cdot\mathbf{v} + \rho\epsilon. \end{align} \]

-The specific dissipation rate, or short Dissipation $\epsilon$, is defined by
+The specific dissipation rate, or dissipation $\epsilon$ for short, is defined by

 \[ \begin{align} \epsilon = \frac{1}{\rho}\sum_{i, j = 1}^3\tau_{i, j}S_{i, j} = \frac{1}{\rho}\sum_{i, j = 1}^3\tau_{i, j}\frac{\partial v_j}{\partial x_i}\tag{8.66}\label{eq:dissipation} \end{align} \]

 Friction is usually thought of as a braking force.
 This is not always the case in fluids.
-To see this, we use the one-dimensional flow field
+To see this, one starts from the one-dimensional flow field

 \[ \begin{align} u = 2 + \sin\left(x\right) > 0 \end{align} \]

-out, ignoring units for the moment.
-Such a field is realistic, it is a background wind with a superimposed wave.
-If the medium is incompressible, the frictional acceleration is $a_R$ up to a constant
+ignoring units for the moment.
+Such a field is realistic; it is a background wind with a superimposed wave.
+If the medium is incompressible, the frictional acceleration $a_R$, up to a constant, reads

 \[ \begin{align} a_R = \frac{\partial^2u}{\partial x^2} = -\sin\left(x\right). \end{align} \]